virtualzone/tubewarder/docs/Installation.md

 All other HTTP resources are static files that do not expose information about your infrastructure and should not harm your installation.

 # High availibility
-If you need to provide high availibility with your Tubewarder installation, there are two possibilities:

-* Install a second instance of Tubewarder as Cold Standy and configure them to use the same database.
-If your primary instance fails, manully shut it down and start the backup instance.
-* Install multiple instances of Tubewarder behind an HTTP load balancer and configure them to use independent databases.
-You must manually ensure that the configuration in the database is in sync between all instances (such as App Tokens and Templates).
-However, the queue tables in the database must not synced.

-Please note that it's not possible to run multiple instances of Tubewarder simultaneously if they're configured to use the same database.
-The queueing concept is not designed to handle such setups yet.
-Doing so can lead to queue items being processed by multiple instances in parallel, potentially leading to messages being sent more than once.
-We will work on this issue in the future.
+You can run multiple instances of Tubewarder behind an HTTP load balancer to establish high availibility.
+It's critical to use the same database in all of your instances because Tubewarder uses the database to keep track of the status (dead/alive) of all instances running in one cluster.
+You don't need to explicitly configure the instances in one cluster - as long as all instances connect to the same database, they'll find it each other.
+If one instance fails, the others will automatically process dangling send queue items.

+Tubewarder identifies an instance by its ip address.
+Make sure that all instances in one cluster have unique ip addresses.